saliormoon/Cookbook/recipes/JoinsInAQL.md

 in the book document is possible, but it is more efficient to use a edge collections for speed.

-Or you are publishing a proceeding, then you want to store the pages the autor has written as well.
+Or you are publishing a proceeding, then you want to store the pages the author has written as well.
 This information can be stored in the edge document.

 First create the users